rix1/corsane-new/README.md

 1. Navigate to `/app/styles/`.
 2. Run command `lessc --no-color style.less`
-3. Run `npm start` - it will run both npm install and bower install
+3. Run `npm start` - it will run both npm install, bower install and start a small web server.
 4. Redo step 1-2 if you forgot them.

+---

+Skip the rest of this document.
+It is not done!

+---

 ### Install Dependencies